ItzMrRatsP/BOR/README.md

 BOR (Basics of Roblox) is an small git repository which contains very basic level of roblox related scripting.

 # Branches
-Click on branches and search for what you trying to learn, There might be some good explaination on what you trying to learn
+Click on branches and search for what you trying to learn, There might be some good explaination on what you trying to learn.

 ![Branches](Branches.gif)